MonashDataFluency/python-workshop-base/workshops/docs/modules/plotting_with_ggplot.md

 Why are we not seeing mulitple boxplots, one for each year?
-This is because year variable is continues in our data frame, but for the purpose we want it to be categorical.
+This is because year variable is continuous in our data frame, but for this purpose we want it to be categorical.